covidclinical/Phase2.2CovidEmbeddingPackage/README.md

 # 2. Run cooccurrence

-Please use the attached yaml file to create your environmen, that includes the packages necessary to run the tool.
+Please use the attached yaml file to create your environment.
+It includes the packages necessary to run the tool.

-To create the conda env, download the yml file to your machine and run the following terminal command :
+To create the conda environment, download the yml file to your machine and run the following terminal command :
 ```
 conda env create -f cooccurrence_env.yml
 ```